part three: perception

 The result; one company (not the vocal CEO) had one issued patent.
 This was a pretty poor showing and it was actually a bit of a shock.
 They all have plenty of money, so the financial resources are there.
 Is there no patentable innovation or is there no interest in IP at either the C-suite or board level?
 These are real questions and I suspect the answer is a bit of both.
 This has to change if we want to protect Canadian innovation.

 I have written about this difference between perception and patent reality many times.
-In one example, I considered an article entitled “Fake news: A Report Claims that Huawei Received a Foldable Smartphone Patent ahead of Samsung and Apple”.
-I should note this article appeared in a widely read, widely cited blog.
+“Fake news: A Report Claims that Huawei Received a Foldable Smartphone Patent ahead of Samsung and Apple” is one example I considered.
+This article appeared in a widely read, widely cited blog.
 A first reading of the headline suggested the companies had patents related to an entire foldable phone, maybe even in the broadest sense.
-In reality, the three patents cited in the article disclosed very different technologies associated with the hinge, bending region of the display, and interconnect.
-Unfortunately, I doubt many people went this far in their understanding; went far enough to differentiate the technology.
+In reality, the three cited patents disclosed very different technologies associated with the hinge, bending region of the display, and interconnect.
+Unfortunately, I doubt many people went this far in their understanding.
+I doubt many went far enough with their own research to differentiate the technology.

 “Makers and Takers” is the title of a 2016 economics book by Rana Foroohar.
 It is a simple, binary, catchy phrase that also nicely summarizes a view of patents that is present in both corporate, including those of the innovation economy, and public psyches.
 Let’s spend a few cycles here.

 This analogy, and the concept in general, considers two types of patent holders.
-Accordingly, a maker makes things and is a legitimate patent holder.
+A maker makes things and is a legitimate patent holder.
 A taker does not make things and is illegitimate.

 The latter might, more generally, be called a Non-Practicing Entity or NPE.
 NPE’s include small inventors that do not make, Universities, research institutions, government labs and entities that buy patents for licensing purposes.
 The first four are directly associated with the inventor(s), while the last is probably not.
 So, if you do not make you take from those that make.
-It should be noted that this simple binary reading is not held by everyone.
-Not everyone goes to these endpoints, but the notion is out there.
+Not everyone ascribes to this simple binary reading.
+Not everyone goes to these endpoints.
+However, the notion is out there, so we have to deal with it.
 The danger is that it takes us down the road of believing there may be illegitimate patent owners.

 A discussion of makers and takers is complicated and stirs strong emotions.
 Many find themselves somewhere in the middle, others want to use technology freely and others want to extract money from pretty much everyone.
 Now, add in the oversimplification of technology, maybe even to the point where the patent sounds absurd.
 The overall impression; the patent system issues rights that slow innovation and extract money for overly broad or trivial concepts.
 It is difficult to maintain a positive view of patents and their role in innovation.
 One quite regularly hears, including from innovation economy CEOs, that takers, and patents hinder innovation.

-Moving away from this paradigm will not necessarily be easy.
+Moving away from the current patent viewpoints will not necessarily be easy.
 People are invested in their positions.
-These positions do however need to be confronted.
+We have to try and we have to plot a course.

-First, with respect to oversimplification, patents need to be considered and presented in terms closer to the detailed technology.
-No not everyone needs to know the intricacies of each technology but, the existence of those intricacies should be acknowledged.
+Patents need to be considered and presented in terms closer to the detailed technology.
+No not everyone needs to know the intricacies of each technology, but the existence of those intricacies should be acknowledged.
 Repeated use of blanket statements such as “X has many more AI patents” does not necessarily help perception.
 Maybe, any education could step through a real Specification and a Claim.
-The latter would have a plain language reading.
+The latter would use a plain language reading.
 This reading could then be compared to the title and abstract to illustrate the actual level of the “patented” technology.
 I presented a poignant example of this around the media’s coverage of an IBM “AI” patent.

-Second, we have to embrace the role of patents in innovation.
-We have to move away from “makers and takers”.
+We have to move away from “makers and takers” and embrace the role of patents in innovation.
 Patents are an important and valuable tool in the innovation economy.
 We have to think of a patent as an asset, like a land claim in the “old” economy.
 Again, this needs to be part of any education program.
 It needs to be part of talks, seminars and fireside chats.
 C-suite executives have to buy into the patent system.

 It is worth recalling that a patent is a limited monopoly granted to an inventor.
 In exchange, the inventor agrees to make their invention public, allowing others to invent on top of it.
 It seems so basic.
 The patent system, at its heart, is designed to spur innovation, while compensating an inventor for their contribution.